terrencebudnik/challenge1/README.md

 [Live Link] ()

-![Screenshot] (/desktop/challenges/challenge1/screenshot/challenge1_screenshot.png)
+[Screenshot] (./screenshot/challenge1_screenshot.png)

 Changes Made:
-    Re-named html (specifically <div></div>) sections to more syntax appropriate labels to help with specificty to placement on the page.
+    Re-named html (specifically "div" sections to more syntax appropriate labels to help with specificty to placement on the page.

     Condensed similar CSS elements (specifically .benefit) to reduce redundancy